SleepySwords/do_todo/README.md

 |--------|----------------------------------------------------------|-----------------------------------------------------|----------------------------------------------------------------------|
 | Config | `C:\Users\YOUR_USERNAME\AppData\Local\dotodo\config.yml` | `/home/YOUR_USERNAME/.config/dotodo/config.yml`     | `/Users/YOUR_USERNAME/Library/Application Support/dotodo/config.yml` |
 | Tasks  | `C:\Users\YOUR_USERNAME\AppData\Local\dotodo\data.json`  | `/home/YOUR_USERNAME/.local/share/dotodo/data.json` | `/Users/YOUR_USERNAME/Library/Application Support/dotodo/data.json`  |

+### Colours

+Colours can be customised with either hex (eg: `#121212`), names (eg: `red`) or indexes (eg: `12`).

+### Keys

+Keybinds are also able to be customised to something other than the default binds below.
+This can be done using any character or through the use of keywords, such as `space`  or `enter`.
+This can be further customised by appending modifiers at the start seperated by a dash (eg: `alt-space`).

+### String components

+String components are able to be customised by using quotation marks and placing the desired string between them.

+This allows customisation of things, such as the cursor within the fuzzy finder.

 ## Keybindings